omics-datascience/BioAPI/README.md

 - URL: /drugs-pharm-gkb
 - Method: POST
 - Params: A body in Json format with the following content
-	-  `gene_ids`: list of genes for whichthe related drugs
+	-  `gene_ids`: list of genes for which the related drugs
 - Success Response:
     - Code: 200
     - Content: The response you get is a list of genes containing the related drug information